We Test Hookless, Part II — On the Rollers

 Across all of the wheel and tire pairings, none of the hookless systems we tested failed or showed visible bead creep during our short test.
 Even with the deliberate heavy bouncing inputs during testing, pressures stayed within ±3 PSI of starting values with zero sealant.

-The takeaway: besides the above Im not really sure and we know the following it was a very short test that say, the hookless systems handled short-duration, dynamic stress without issue.
+The takeaway: besides the above, I’m not really sure, but we know the following: it was a very short test that shows the hookless systems handled short-duration, dynamic stress without issue.
 The interface between tire bead and rim shelf remained secure, and no loss of integrity was detected — even under deliberate rider-induced impact.

 What It Means?